Cosmic-Ide/Cosmic-IDE/docs/README.md

 # Cosmic IDE documentation

-This directory documents both using Cosmic IDE and maintaining its implementation.
-The current `main` branch can be ahead of published APKs, so confirm the installed version when a screen or setting is absent.
+This directory documents using Cosmic IDE and maintaining its implementation.
+The current `main` branch can be ahead of published APKs.
+Confirm the installed version when a screen or setting is missing.

 ## Using the app